Classes with a picture icon have images on the class detail page

 Master the mysteries of yarn substitution!
 We'll start with gauge, then discuss the various weights of yarn (fingering to super bulky), weight/yardage/plies, and look at fiber and yarn characteristics that affect substitution (e.g. drape, elasticity, weight, halo).
 We will also consider color choice and buying quantities of the substitute yarn.
 We'll finish by walking through some real-life examples by selecting potential substitute yarns for real patterns.
 Note: Class focuses on how to substitute yarns the same weight/gauge as called for by the pattern and does not include rewriting patterns to use a yarn with a different gauge.

 Friday 2:00 pm - 5:00 pm SOLD OUT

 5073 No skills required Socknitter's Seminar: Going Beyond the Basics

-You know the basics: now take your sock knitting to the next level.
+You know the basics of knitting a sock: now take your sock knitting to the next level.
 In this class, we'll cover techniques and tricks for making your socks spectacular, including adjusting patterns for fit; tips for working with self-patterning and handpainted yarns; different toe and heel styles; mastering kitchener stitch (grafting); and more.
 Students are expected to be familiar with the basics of sock knitting and are encouraged to bring questions they may have.

 Saturday 8:30 am - 11:30 am